 Upon completion of their probationary period an employee may be eligible for sick leave with pay for up to fifteen (15) weeks.
+Employees shall be eligible for up to three (3) days of sick leave during the probationary period.

 When an employee is unable to report for work because of illness or injury, they must notify their supervisor a minimum of one (1) hour in advance of their scheduled start time.
 If this is not possible, notification should be given as soon as possible thereafter.
-Similarly the supervisor should be notified as soon as possible of the employee's probable date of return to work.
+Similarly, the supervisor should be notified as soon as possible of the employee's probable date of return to work.

 A medical doctor's certificate may be required by the Employer for any absence due to illness or injury, regardless of the duration.
-Payment of sick pay hereunder for any period in excess on one (1) day will be conditional on providing a completed satisfactory Attending Physician's Statement (APS) to cover the absence due to illness or injury, if requested.
+Payment of sick pay hereunder for any period in excess of one day will be conditional on providing a completed satisfactory Attending Physician's Statement (APS) to cover the absence due to illness or injury, if requested.
 Further, following a prolonged absence or serious injury, medical proof of fitness will be required before the employee can be returned to regular duties.

-If there is a dispute as to whether the APS is satisfactory or, in the case of return to work, whether the medical proof of fitness is satisfactory, the Employer may obtain additional information from the signatory Physician.
+If there is a dispute as to whether the APS is satisfactory or, in the case of return to work, whether the medical proof of fitness is satisfactory, the Employer may obtain additional information from the signatory Physician at the Employer's expense.
 If this does not resolve the issue to the satisfaction of either party, the employee may be sent for an Independent Medical Examination.
 The Employer will bear the cost of such IME.